 These onboard controls allow you to adjust settings and follow the flow of the program.

-The Spark SL condenser microphone also has an XLR connector and USB compatibility.
-This versatile microphone is a significant perk for anyone who doesn’t want to choose between professional-level XLR recording or the ability to hook up their microphone to the computer.
+The Blue Spark SL cardioid condenser microphone also has an XLR connector and USB compatibility.
+This versatile microphone is a significant perk for anyone who doesn’t want to choose between professional-level XLR recording or the ability to hook up their condenser microphone to the computer.

 Can the Blue be used for vocals?